An In-depth Guide to Winter Olympics Betting

 Few sports can claim to excite in the same way as bobsleigh racing does.
 The idea of hurtling down an ice track in a tin can at speeds of up to 85 mph is not for everyone, that’s why it is so thrilling.
 Danger is synonymous with the sport that has sadly seen 17 fatalities in its history.
 On a lighter note, the sport saw an enormous spike in popularity when in 1993 the classic film Cool Runnings was released.
 The film tells the story of the Jamaican bobsleigh team who competed in the 1988 Winter Olympics.

 While the 100m sprint in the Summer Olympics is always likely to grab the headlines, the Winter Olympics has its sprint events that are just as enthralling.
 Alongside sprint races (held over 500, 1000, 1500, 5000 and 10000 metres) speed skating also features mass start and team pursuit races.
-Fans of British cycling will be familiar with these events.
+Fans of cycling will be familiar with these events.
 The dominant country in the men’s events have been the Netherlands; their 121 total medals is almost twice that of the nearest challengers the United States (68 medals).

-Winter Olympics Betting Sites: A Focus on Odds
+Winter Olympics Betting Odd

 The simple fact you are reading a guide on Winter Olympics betting means you want to see a return on your bets.
 Therefore, the bookmaker you choose must offer value for money.
 After all, The lower the odds, the less money you win, and the higher profit the bookie makes.
 Better odds means more money to you!